Avdhesh-Varshney/AI-Code/docs/ML/projects/Poker_Hand_Prediction.md

 === "Application 1"

-**Poker Strategy Development and Simulation**
+**Poker Strategy Development and Simulation** <br>
-    - Developers or researchers studying poker strategies can use this model to simulate various hand combinations and evaluate strategic decisions.
+    Developers or researchers studying poker strategies can use this model to simulate various hand combinations and evaluate strategic decisions.
 The model's classification can help assess the strength of different hands and optimize strategies.

 === "Application 2"

-**Real-time Poker Hand Evaluation for Mobile Apps**
+**Real-time Poker Hand Evaluation for Mobile Apps** <br>
-    - Mobile apps that allow users to practice or play poker could incorporate this model to provide real-time hand evaluation, helping users understand the strength of their hands during gameplay.
+    Mobile apps that allow users to practice or play poker could incorporate this model to provide real-time hand evaluation, helping users understand the strength of their hands during gameplay.